michaelalt2304/streamlit-website/Readme.md

 # To set up live annotation in the Cloud:
 1. Make a [Twilio login](https://www.twilio.com/)
-2. Go to Twilio Home and create a new account
-3. Access the Account Dashboard page, and copy Account SID/Auth Token into the respective fields under Initialization in dep.py
+2. Access the Account Dashboard page, and copy Account SID/Auth Token into the respective fields under Initialization in dep.py
-4. Deploy and test
+3. Deploy and test